EMMANUELNZYOKI/EMMANUELNZYOKI/README.md

 - 🌱 Turning coffee into clean React code and smooth, responsive UIs.**

-- 👯 I’m looking to collaborate on [car management system](https://github.com/EMMANUELNZYOKI/car-management-system)
+- 👯 I’m looking to collaborate on [result management system](https://github.com/EMMANUELNZYOKI/result-management-system)

 - 💬 Ask me about **What specific technologies or skills are you currently focusing on as a full-stack developer?
 Are you learning any new programming languages or frameworks?
 Are you exploring advanced topics like cloud deployment, microservices, or real-time data handling?
 Would you like suggestions for resources or tutorials in a specific area?
 Are there any challenges you're facing in your learning journey that I can help with?**